mawrkus/js-unit-testing-guide/README.md

 The API documentation of the testing framework should be your bedside book!

+Having a good knowledge of the testing framework API can help you reducing the size/complexity of your test code and, in general, help you during development.
+For example:

 **:(**
 ```js
 it( 'should call a method with the proper arguments', function ()